-PROTEGGA is committed to providing the best, most cost-effective solutions for the identification, collection, preservation, analysis, and recovery of evidence through our Computer Forensics, e-Discovery, Data Collection, and Litigation Support services.
-PROTEGGA works closely with its clients to define a list of digital devices required based on the specific needs of the case.
+Protegga is committed to providing the best, most cost-effective solutions for the identification, collection, preservation, analysis, and recovery of evidence through our Computer Forensics, e-Discovery, Data Collection, and Litigation Support services.
+Protegga works closely with its client to define a list of digital devices required based upon the specific needs of the case.
 Sometimes, it is necessary to obtain copies of numerous devices with the intent of initially searching only a few key sources.
-PROTEGGA stresses forensic consultation as early as possible in the process to minimize any spoliation, intentional or not, of evidence and to ensure a productive execution of the Rules of Civil Procedure.
+Protegga stresses forensic consultation as early as possible in the process to minimize any spoliation, intentional or not, of evidence and to ensure a productive execution of the Rules of Civil Procedure.

-PROTEGGA always follows court accepted chain of custody procedures to ensure the integrity of the digital evidence.
-Beyond the basic chain of custody documentation, PROTEGGA ensures access to all evidence is secured and restricted.
-PROTEGGA utilizes an alarm system with cellular-based monitoring (motion, door, smoke, and glass break sensors), audited biometric access controls, video surveillance, and digitally coded safes to keep your critical evidence secured.
+Protegga always follows court accepted chain of custody procedures to ensure the integrity of the digital evidence.
+Beyond the basic chain of custody documentation, Protegga ensures that access to all evidence is secured and restricted.
+Protegga utilizes an alarm system with cellular-based monitoring (motion, door, smoke, and glass break sensors), audited biometric access controls, video surveillance, and digitally coded safes to keep your critical evidence secured.